Physics

 Terms Typically Offered: Fall, Spring.

-PHYS 111L General Physics Laboratory-GTSC11 Credit
+PHYS 111L General Physics I Laboratory-GTSC11 Credit

 Algebra-based introduction to classical mechanics and thermodynamics.
-Includes mechanics, energy and momentum conservation, thermodynamics and statistical mechanics.
+Includes mechanics, energy and momentum conservation, thermodynamics, and statistical mechanics.
 Extensive use of high school level algebra and trigonometry.

 Corequisites: PHYS 111.